What Is Systems Design? A Beginner’s Guide to Mindsets, Methods & Impact

 When the team explored the narrative layer of the reproductive healthcare system, they focused on one story that helped build empathy and understanding for the women they were trying to serve: women often don’t believe they will get pregnant, so it feels unnecessary for them to choose a birth control option that may come with unwanted side effects.
 Evaluating solutions in this context helped the team think differently about when and how to approach women with options.

-Mapping systems to surface opportunities for design
+Mapping systems to find design opportunities

 “To begin to solve for it, you need to be able to see it,” Melanie says of the importance of creating a map of your system.
 The layers exercise can help you identify the most important pieces of your system and which elements you want to show on your system map.
 Often, a system is represented as nodes with interconnected lines, like this example of the care system from IDEO’s work with Pivotal Ventures.

-The Care System
+The Care System for systems design

 While it may look simple, “you could not imagine how many times we drew this map,” Melanie says.
 The mapping exercise identified starting points where the team could dig deeper in search of potential solutions, as well as establishing a common understanding of the system across the team and their stakeholders.